Collaborative Nested Sampling: Big Data vs. complex physical models: Methodology

 Efficient general solutions exist for drawing a new point above a likelihood threshold in low dimensions ($n_{{\rm dim}}<20$).
 The idea is to draw only in the neighbourhood of the current live points, which already fulfill the likelihood threshold.
-The best-known algorithm in astrophysics and cosmology is \textsc{multinest} \cite{Shaw2007,Feroz2009}.
+The best-known algorithm in astrophysics and cosmology is \textsc{multinest} \citep{Shaw2007,Feroz2009}.
 There, the contours traced out by the points are clustered into ellipses, and new points drawn from the ellipses.
 To avoid accidentally cutting away too much of the parameter space, the tightest-fitting ellipses are enlarged by an empirical (problem-specific) factor.
-Another algorithm is \textsc{RadFriends} \cite{buchner2014statistical}, which defines the neighbourhood as all points within a radius $r$ of an existing live point.
+Another algorithm is \textsc{RadFriends} \citep{buchner2014statistical}, which defines the neighbourhood as all points within a radius $r$ of an existing live point.
 By leaving out randomly a portion of the live points, and determining their distance to the remaining live points, the largest nearest-neighbour radius $r$ is determined.
 The worst-case analysis through bootstrapping cross-validation over multiple rounds makes \textsc{RadFriends} robust, independent of contour shapes and free of tuning parameters.
 Figure~\ref{fig:IllustrationNS} illustrates the generated regions. \textsc{RadFriends} is efficient if one chooses a standardised euclidean metric (i.e. normalise by the standard deviation of the live points along each axis).
-I use this algorithm in this work, although any other method can be substituted.
+The extension to nested sampling proposed in this paper works with any constrained drawing method.